BerkeleyHCI/PolymorphicBlocks/README.md

 **Setup tl;dr**: install the Python package from pip: `pip install edg`, and optionally run the [IDE plugin with block diagram visualizer](setup.md#ide-setup).

+Building from source:  `pip install .` at the repository root.

 ## Additional Notes